guillemsola/DevOps-Exercise/Exercise_1.md

 ### Repositories and jobs organization

-As release cycles are not tight each component is a product with it's full life cyle and can be modified and updated on demand.
-For the source code I will create three different git repositories, one for each component, on whatever git server we have like bitbucket, github, TFS...
+As release cycles are not tight each component is a product with it's full life cycle and can be modified and updated on demand.
+For the source code I will create three different git repositories, one for each component, on whatever git server we have like Bitbucket, github, TFS...

 Similarly on Jenkins we are going to create three jobs to perform the different activities needed to produce a validated artifact: build, static analysis, tests, delivery...
 As the three projects share the  same technology the pipelines will be quite similar.
-This way every time we want to produce a snapshot or release version we will need just to trigger the jenkins job.
+This way every time we want to produce a snapshot or release version we will need just to trigger the Jenkins job.

 If we want to have CI we will need to integrate Jenkins with the SCM of choice with the proper hook plug-in.
 In this way, and with a proper branch organization it will be possible to cover the whole development life cycle for each product.